Enterprise Not open source: This functionality is only available commercially.

 $ helm install vespa-operator $HELM_CHART_REF --namespace $NAMESPACE --create-namespace --set image.repository=$VESPA_OPERATOR_IMAGE --set image.tag=$VESPA_VERSION

-The CRD definition lifecycle can be managed separately.
+The lifecycle of the CRD definition can be managed separately.
 However, the CRD specification must be manually applied to the Kubernetes cluster before installing the Helm Chart.
 Our support team can provide this specification if necessary.
+To do this, use the --skip-crds option in Helm.

-Ensure that the Deployment was successfully created with the Vespa Operator Pod.
-It can be done
+Ensure that the Deployment resource was successfully created, and that the Vespa Operator Pod is running.

 # vespaset sample for EKS